amcoolalphonce/PhoneRepairShop/README.md

 * Add to cart featue that works in real time
 * The issue of cookies
 * Use static CSS and json

+use of bootstrap 5 to ease front end